bishtnoob/war-web-project/readme.md

 *Maven build*, type *package* into the *Goals* field, then *Run*).
 If you prefer doing stuff more old school, you can use the command line to build the project as well.
 To do so, you need to have Maven installed on your machine.
 Navigate to your project location.
-Then, simply type iiii
+Then, simply type iiiitttt

     mvn package